nicholaswmin/dyno/src/threadpool/README.md

 ## Gotchas

-- Blocking the event loop on startup might cause an internal `'ready'` handshake to time out.
+- Avoid blocking the event loop on startup which might trip the timeouts of the internal `'ready'` handshake.
-- Threads with `SIGTERM` handlers must exit promptly otherwise they are killed by `SIGKILL`.
+- Avoid delayed cleanups in `SIGTERM` handlers otherwise the thread will be killed with `SIGKILL`.
 - Based on [`child_process.fork()`][cp-fork] so tchnically it's *multiprocessing* rather than *multithreading*.